iluvjava/Maths/Notebook 2.0/AMATH 503/Greens Function (Heat Eqn).md

 There is a nasty integral for expression (3).

-Can $G$ be a delta function in time dimension?
+Can $G$ be a delta function in the time dimension?

 $\partial_t[G]$ will not be a delta function, and it will have more singularities [^2], but on the RHS there is the delta function.
 This can't be possible.
 Therefore $G$ is not a delta function on the time dimension.